 I need to take the time to make sure I understand their history and how their lives are arranged in order to draw the most accurate conclusions about what is best for them.
 It matters to me that everyone understands how their body works, what their disease process means, their test results, the reasons for each item in their treatment plan.
 I see it as my job to empower people with information and help them identify obstacles to optimal health so they can make informed choices and more actively participate in their future care.

 My interest in medicine began when I was a child and later blossomed

 while earning my Bachelor’s in Psychology at SUNY Purchase.
 During my research

 studies, I saw how every individual has a different story and unique factors that influence the development of a disease.
-It was in the interest of identifying and treating the cause of disease that I went on to earn my doctorate from Southwest College of Naturopathic Medicine, followed by my 2-year clinical residency in primary care and pediatrics.
-I am a licensed Naturopathic physician in WA state, and a Registered Naturopath in the UK and Spain.
+It was in the interest of identifying and treating the cause of disease that I went on to earn my doctorate from Sonoran University of Health Sciences in Arizona, followed by my 2-year clinical residency in primary care and pediatrics sponsored by Bastyr Univeristy in Washington.
+I am also a Registered Naturopath in the UK and Spain.

 During my 6 years of medical education and beyond, I sought additional certificates and training in vinyasa yoga, reiki, mindfulness and metta meditation, trauma-informed care, and various mind-body modalities like muscle testing and NAET, craniosacral therapy, emotional release technique, emotional freedom technique (tapping), and breath work.

 I feel strongly that an integrative approach that weaves together modalities of SCIENCE & SPIRIT

 is the best and most comprehensive way for people to heal, especially from chronic struggles,